-- In the Resident Evil movie, the protagonists see a horrifying monster eating a dead body:
+- In Resident Evil (2002), the protagonists see a horrifying monster eating a dead body:

 Red Queen: One of the Hive's early experiments, produced by injecting the T-virus directly into living tissue.
 The results were unstable.
 Now that it has fed on fresh DNA, it will mutate — becoming a stronger, faster hunter.

-- The '90s Outer Limits had an episode where the high-school teacher activated the introns in his DNA.
-This resulted in a map growing on his back, which he is intended to follow.
+- The Outer Limits (1995): In the episode "Double Helix", a high-school teacher activates the introns in his DNA.
+This results in a map growing on his back, which he is intended to follow.

 - Dungeons & Dragons 3E has both Chaos Beasts from the "Monster Manual", and the Hagunemnons (yes, a HG2G reference) from the "Epic Level Handbook".
 Both of them have no real form, but constantly morph between countless shapes.